Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 Deposits & Withdrawals at DC Online Gambling Sites

-Before we go any further, a quick note: you can’t deposit or withdraw real money at online casinos in Washington, D.C.
-That’s because these sites run on a sweepstakes model, remember?
+You can’t deposit or withdraw real money at online casinos in Washington, D.C.
+That’s because these sites run on a sweepstakes model.

 That means you buy Gold Coins, and for every $1 you spend, you also get 1 free Sweeps Coin.
 And when it’s time to cash out, you don’t “withdraw.”
 You redeem your Sweeps Coin winnings for cash prizes.